List of content you will read in this article:

 Use the following command to view the default option type:

 How to display help?

 Using the following command, you can retrieve the help section of useradd command.

 sudo useradd --help

-We have presented information about using useradd command in order to create several user accounts.
-The above-stated article showcases numerous ways that will make your working easier in the Linux system.
+We have presented information about using useradd command in Linux to create several user accounts.
+The above-stated article showcases numerous ways to make your working easier in the Linux system.

-We hope that the information adds value to your knowledge and widens your horizons.
+We hope the information adds value to your knowledge and widens your horizons.